wakkihaya/neurotechjp/src/md/en/blog/ryan-kernel.md

 ## Making Brain Measurements Mainstream with Non-Invasive BCIs

-As covered in a [previous article](https://neurotechjp.com/blog/5-startups-non-invasive-bci/), Kernel was founded in 2016 by [Bryan Johnson](https://www.linkedin.com/in/bryanrjohnson/), who previously founded a fintech company called [Braintree](https://www.braintreepayments.com/), which acquired Venmo and was then sold to PayPal for 800 million dollars.
-Bryan has personally invested 50 million dollars in Kernel based on the huge amount of capital obtained at that time.
-In 2020, the company raised its Series C, growing its **valuation to over 100 million dollars.**
+As covered in a [previous article](https://neurotechjp.com/blog/5-startups-non-invasive-bci/), Kernel was founded in 2016 by [Bryan Johnson](https://www.linkedin.com/in/bryanrjohnson/), who previously founded a fintech company called [Braintree](https://www.braintreepayments.com/), which acquired Venmo and was then sold to PayPal for $800 million.
+Bryan has personally invested $54 million in Kernel.
+In 2020, the company raised its Series C, **surpassing $100 million in total capital raised**.

 ![Kernel logo](https://neurotechjp.com/img/ryan-kernel/kernel-logo.jpg)
 _Image: Kernel logo_